-The two prominent categories of consumer products are consumables and durables.
+The two major categories of consumer products are consumables and durables.

-Consumable goods are those that get used up when satisfying your needs- like a thirsty person who buys a bottle of Coca-Cola to quench her thirst but has to drink all its contents before she can enjoy it again.
+For example, a thirsty person buys a bottle of Coca-Cola to quench their thirst.
+However, they must drink all its contents before enjoying it again.

-Durable goods last longer without being consumed or worn out such as clothing; whereas service providers deliver good value with no physical asset at risk.
+Durable goods last longer without being consumed or worn out, for instance, clothing.
+On the other hand, service providers deliver good value with no physical assets at risk.

-Keep in mind, service providers are extensively different from durable and consumable goods and the offerings of the like have expanded dramatically thanks to the advent of SaaS.
+Remember that service providers are different from durable and consumable goods.
+Plus, the offerings of the like have expanded thanks to the advent of SaaS.

-Very few ‘products‘ are purely service or purely tangible products.
-Especially in the last decade, they generally involve some mix of service within the overall product offering.
+Very few ‘products‘ are purely service or purely tangible.
+Especially in the last decade, they generally involve some mix of services within the overall product offering.

 Products For Business

-These types of products are also known as Business-to-Business products (B2B).
+These products are also known as Business-to-Business products (B2B).
 Economists consider these goods to be intermediate products.

-A computer would be a good example of an industrial product, especially with remote work becoming a necessity for every company.
+A computer would be an excellent example of a business product.
+With remote work, a computer became necessary for every company.

 Kotler’s 5 Product Level Model

-The more flexibility these types of businesses have when configuring goods (such as scaling production output accordingly), the better off they will be at satisfying all consumer demands while also maximizing profitability.
+Suppose these businesses have more flexibility in configuring goods, such as scaling production output.
+In that case, they will be better off at satisfying all consumer demands while maximizing profitability.

-- Need: A lack of a basic requirement.
+- Need: A lack of an essential requirement.